 Legislation sets out the roles and responsibilities of locally elected officials.
 How elected officials conduct themselves as individuals, and collectively as part of a decision-making body, is key to carrying out those responsibilities and providing good governance to their communities.

-Responsible conduct is grounded in elected officials conducting themselves with honesty and integrity and in a way that furthers a local government’s ability to provide good governance to their community.
+Responsible conduct is grounded in elected officials conducting themselves according to principles such as integrity, accountability, respect, and leadership and collaboration in a way that furthers a local government’s ability to provide good governance to their community.

 Ethical standards refers to legislated and common law rules of behaviour that locally elected officials must follow.
 These rules focus on matters that may result in a conflict of interest.